-c) Volume conductor effects: The properties of the heart and blood as a volume conductor affect the magnitude and pattern of ESPs.
-However, simulations show that the voltage drops across the ischemic boundary largely determine ESPs and that volume conductor effects are of secondary importance.
+The properties of the heart and blood as a volume conductor affect the magnitude and pattern of ESPs.
+However, we have run simulations suggesting that the voltage drops across the ischemic boundary largely determine ESPs and that volume conductor effects are of secondary importance.